narenkanasu/simple/demo.md

 This documentation describes how to use the Pavel robotic toothbrush.
 Note that this toothbrush is not safe to use for children, adults, or pets.

-Final editing done on August 2, 2024.
+Final editing was done on August 2, 2024.